zhuyf8899/zhuyf8899.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
+- *2024.10* : &nbsp; We appreciate Zhipu AI and the Chinese Information Processing Society of China for their funding support to our research through the [SMP-Zhipu AI Large Model Interdisciplinary Fund](http://www.cips-smp.org:8090/archives/ping-shen-jie-guo-gong-shi).
 - *2024.09* : &nbsp; Congratulations to [Dan](https://zhangdan0602.github.io/)!
 The study of MCAP model has been accepted by ACM TOIS!
 - *2024.08* : &nbsp; I have been elected as an executive member of [CCF Expert Committee on Big Data](https://www.ccf.org.cn/Chapters/TC/TC_Listing/TFBD/).
 - *2024.07* : &nbsp; Congratulations to Yu! our study CP-Prompt has been accepted by MM'24!